 - Butte Emergency Food Bank, Butte: Walk up or drive through distribution.
 Hours expanded to 7 am – 12 pm.

 - Carter County Food Bank, Ekalaka: Courthouse closed.
 Current food bank clients have been contacted.
 New clients should call if supplies are needed.

 - Central Montana Community Cupboard, Lewistown: Food boxes with walk up distribution.

 - Chinook Food Pantry, Chinook: Temporary 2 week closure.
 On call for emergency boxes only.

-- Family Service, Billings: Drive thru food distribution.
+- Family Service, Billings: Walk up distribution.
 Thrift Store closed.
 New hours are Monday – Friday 10 am – 3 pm.

 - Fast Blackfoot Food Center, Fairfield: Drive thru distribution.